 Our Guidelines for interpreters set out the conduct we expect of all Ministry-appointed interpreters in a hearing.
 They also explain court protocol.

-Interpreters must adhere to the expectations set out in these Guidelines or they could be subject to our Ministry’s complaints process.
+Interpreters must adhere to the expectations set out in these Guidelines or they could be subject to our Ministry’s complaints process, or in breach of the Ministry’s Standard Terms and Conditions for Interpreter Services in Court and Tribunals (Standard Terms), which apply to every booking.

-You can register your interest in becoming an interpreter by giving a copy of your Curriculum Vitae (CV) to your nearest court.
+You can register your interest in becoming an interpreter by giving a copy of your Curriculum Vitae (CV) and your recent criminal record check to your nearest court.

 To become an interpreter for the Immigration and Protection Tribunal, contact the Refugee Status Branch of Immigration New Zealand (MBIE)(external link).